Other common names: Brakel; Brakelhoen; Kempische Brakel; Brakel Courtes Pattes, Courtes Pattes

-History: The Braekel or Brakel is a Belgian chicken breed which is similar to the Campine.
-The Braekel is one of the older European chicken breeds, first being mentioned in 1416 as a successful poultry breed in the Brakel region of Belgium.
+The Braekel or Brakel is a Belgian chicken breed, which is similar to the Campine.
+The Braekel is one of the oldest European chicken breeds, first being mentioned in 1416 as a successful poultry breed in the Brakel region of Belgium.

 There is a short legged version of the Braekel, that is called the "Brakel Courtes Patties."

 Varieties (Single Comb): Black, Blue, Black Headed, Chamois Penciled, Gold Penciled, Silver Penciled, White